Everyday Carry Kit (EDC)

 These things are lifesavers!
 If you get stranded in harsh conditions without an emergency blanket you are in big trouble.
-Besides from their obvious use they can also be used as a quick pitch shelter.
-Emergency blankets are light, thin and fold into a very small size square so it will fit nicely into an EDC kit.
+Besides their obvious use, they can also be used as a quick pitch shelter.
+Emergency blankets are light, thin, and fold into a very small size square so they will fit nicely into an EDC kit.

 The ability to make fire is always crucial.
 A disposable lighter takes a lot of hard work out of this process.
 It can also be used to seal the ends of your paracord after it’s been cut.

 An EDC is nowhere near big enough or diverse enough to maintain your survival for a long period of time.
 However, it will keep you alive while you make your way to the kit that will.
 Food in your EDC could be an energy bar of some description.
 An energy bar will give you the boost you may need to complete the final stages of your journey to safety.

 It is very easy to get carried away with first aid supplies.
 Stocking up on all different shapes and sizes of bandages, splints, medicines, etc is great but not suitable at all for an EDC.
 Some examples of what you may want to include in your EDC are plasters, small gauze, a CPR mouth barrier, super glue, tape, and a pair of latex gloves.
 This is by no means a comprehensive first aid kit but remember your EDC is to make sure you get home to your full kit.
 You need to carry light!